 You will then have to comply with the reinstatement requirements before your driver’s license will be valid.
 The revocation period is extended to 1 year if your blood alcohol content was .16 to .19 and you will also face a loss of your license plates for 1 year.

-Contact our Minneapolis / St. Paul DWI lawyers today if you or someone you know is facing a Fourth Degree DWI.
+Contact our Minneapolis / St. Paul DWI lawyers today if you or someone you know is facing a Fourth Degree DWI in MN.
 Our St. Paul DWI attorneys will thoroughly review your case and do everything we can to get your driver’s license back and help you avoid a DWI conviction.